pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1693 Continue Learning about Linux and Command Line

+Today I learned the patch, tr and sed Linux commands/tools.
+I make some investigation related with the [transliteration](https://en.wikipedia.org/wiki/Transliteration) process, I remember in my first days learning programming I learned about the [ROT13](https://en.wikipedia.org/wiki/ROT13) cipher algorithm to encrypt your messages moving the character 13 letters in the alphabet, it's amazing how you start to study about X topic and you finish learning amazing new things.

 ### Day 1691-92 Security, TLS, HTTPS

 During the weekend, I dedicated my time to studying cybersecurity, AI security, and communication protocols such as TLS and HTTPS.
 I chose these topics because I didn't have any specific study plans and came across a blog post that sparked my interest in good code practices.
 However, I realized the need to better manage my study resources and schedule to ensure completion of my ongoing studies.